Chennai Mass Rapid Transit System

 The Chennai Mass Rapid Transit System, commonly referred to as Chennai MRTS, is a metropolitan rail transit system in Chennai, India.
 It is operated by Southern Railway of the state-owned Indian Railways.
 Opened in 1995, it was the first elevated railway line in India.
-The railway line runs from Chennai Beach to Velachery, covering a distance of 19.34 km with 18 stations and is integrated with the wider Chennai suburban railway network.
+The railway line runs from Chennai Beach to St. Thomas Mount, covering a distance of 23.98 km with 21 stations and is integrated with the wider Chennai suburban railway network.

-While the suburban railway has been operational in Chennai since 1931, the Planning Commission of Government of India formed a research group to recommend development of transportation in major cities including Madras in 1965.
+While the suburban railway has been operational in Madras since 1931, the Planning Commission of Government of India formed a research group to recommend development of transportation in major cities including Madras in 1965.
 The Madras Area Transportation Study Unit identified eight transport corridors including the 39 km north–southeastern rail corridor along the Buckingham Canal.
 The Government of India approved a Mass Rapid Transit System for the southern section in 1983–84 with the project to be implemented in four phases.
 The project was implemented by the Ministry of Railways and construction began in 1991.
-The first phase from Chennai Beach to Chepauk was completed in 1995 with further extension to Thirumayilai in 1997.
+The first phase from Madras Beach to Chepauk was completed in 1995 with further extension to Thirumayilai in 1997.
 Part of second phase from Thirumayilai to Thiruvanmiyur was completed in 2004 with further extension to Velachery in 2007.
-As of January 2024, a planned extension to St. Thomas Mount is under construction.
+The planned extension from Velachery to St. Thomas Mount was completed in March 2026, after repeated delays.

 The Chennai MRTS line is largely elevated with at-grade sections at its terminals.
 The line runs at-grade initially till Park Town, parallel to the suburban railway network.
 It becomes elevated thereon, roughly following the course of the Buckingham Canal and running parallel to the Coromandel Coast till Thiruvanmiyur before deviating west towards Velachery.
 It uses the same broad gauge (5 ft 6in) as the suburban system, thus allowing the movements of trains between the existing suburban lines and the MRTS.
 The Chennai MRTS uses 9-car electrical multiple unit (EMU) train sets.
 The trains use 25 kV overhead catenary for traction.
 The coaches are manufactured by the Integral Coach Factory, Chennai.
 The coaches are not air-conditioned and are equipped with first-class and second-class passenger seating.

 As of 2023, the system has a daily ridership of 100,000.
 With the implementation of the Chennai Metro Rail starting in 2015 and planned expansion of the same, further expansion of the MRTS system was put on hold in 2017, with the plans for the MRTS system to be taken over by Chennai Metro Rail Limited.
 In 2022, the Southern Railway of Indian Railways gave an in-principle approval for the take-over under which the coaches, stations and other infrastructure will be upgraded on par with the Chennai Metro.